Qinisfighting/Victors-Kohle/README.md

 - Lightweight and simple to use.

-- Visually appealing for kids.
+- Visually appealing for cool kids.

 - Fun and engaging, making learning enjoyable.